hubert10/django-scheduled-tasks/README.md

-# Handling Periodic Tasks in Django with Celery, Redis and Docker
+# Handling Periodic Tasks in Django with Celery, RabbitMq and Docker

 Example of how to manage periodic tasks with Django, Celery, and Docker